Purinat33/opengl_basic/README.md

-// Create a buffer and getting the ID of the generated buffer unsigned int vBuffer{};     // unsigned int to hold the ID of the buffer that will be generated glGenBuffer(1, &vBuffer);   // Now we have a unique ID (vBuffer) tied to the generated buffer here
+// Create a buffer and getting the ID of the generated buffer unsigned int vBuffer{};     // unsigned int to hold the ID of the buffer that will be generated glGenBuffers(1, &vBuffer);   // Now we have a unique ID (vBuffer) tied to the generated buffer here
                             // (We work with ID and not name)

 // Now we need to select (BIND) the buffer to be the current one (via ID)
-// Like telling the draw-command "Select buffer ID vBuffer" glBindBuffers(GL_ARRAY_BUFFER, vBuffer); // Binding vBuffer to be the current selected/used buffer
+// Like telling the draw-command "Select buffer ID vBuffer" glBindBuffer(GL_ARRAY_BUFFER, vBuffer); // Binding vBuffer to be the current selected/used buffer

 // Passing the data to the current buffer (ID vBuffer) glBufferData(GL_ARRAY_BUFFER, sizeof(vertices), vertices, GL_STATIC_DRAW);